zun-liang/leetcode/README.md

-# LeetCode Challenge Solutions in TypeScript
+# LeetCode Challenge Solutions in TypeScript and PostgreSQL

 - 2024/01/05 Palindrome Number, Easy
 - 2024/06/08 Score of a String, Easy